wyeworks/boom_slack_notifier/README.md

 To configure it, you need to set the `webhook_url` in the `options` keyword list.
 A `POST` request with a `json` will be made to that webhook when an error ocurrs with the relevant information.

+### Setting up a Slack webhook

-If you don't already have a webhook setup for slack, you can follow the steps below:
+If you don't already have a webhook setup for Slack, you can follow the steps below:

 1. Go to [Slack API](https://api.slack.com/) > My Apps
 2. Create a new application